aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xml-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to MD in Android via Java" h2="Transform XML to MD within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate XML to MD conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert XML to XLSX.
-Secondly, you can convert XLSX to MD by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>
+Integrating XML to MD conversion feature within android applications can be beneficial in many ways.
+It can help to store data in a more organized and structured manner.
+It can also help to reduce the size of the data and make it easier to share.

+<h2>How Aspose.Total Helps for XML to MD Conversion</h2>
+Aspose.Total for Android via Java is a powerful suite of APIs that can help to convert XML to MD.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Using Aspose.PDF for Android via Java, you can convert XML to XLSX.
+This API provides a wide range of features that can help to create, edit, and manipulate PDF documents.
+It also supports a variety of formats such as HTML, XPS, and TIFF.

+Once you have converted XML to XLSX, you can use Aspose.Cells for Android via Java to convert XLSX to MD.
+This API provides powerful spreadsheet processing capabilities that can help to create, edit, and manipulate spreadsheets.
+It also supports a variety of formats such as CSV, ODS, and XLSM.

+Both APIs come under Aspose.Total for Android via Java product family.
+This product family provides a comprehensive set of APIs that can help to create, edit, and manipulate a wide range of documents.
+It also supports a variety of formats such as PDF, Word, and Excel.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}